FAQs on the Skilled Immigration Act 2020

 What is the Purpose of the Skilled Immigration Act 2020?

-This Act has been brought into German legislation to recognise both the changing demographics of Germany and the changing face of the workplace.
+This Act has been brought into German legislation to recognise the changing demographics of Germany and the changing face of the workplace.
 For the German economy to continue as one of the strongest globally, the country needs more skilled workers to take up skilled jobs.
-This Act focuses on those workers who are recognised as skilled and qualified from non-EU countries with the hope of encouraging them to move to Germany.
+This Act focuses on workers recognised as skilled and qualified from non-EU countries with the hope of encouraging them to move to Germany.

 According to the Act, Who is a Skilled Worker?